porres/pd-else/README.md

 ### Downloading ELSE:

 ​	You can get ELSE from https://github.com/porres/pd-else/releases - where all releases are available, but ELSE is also found via Pd's external manager (In Pd, just go for Help => Find Externals and search for 'else').
-In any case, you should download the folder to a place Pd automatically searches for, and the common place is the ~/documents/pd/externals folder.
-Instructions on how to build ELSE are provided below.
+In any case, you should download the folder to a place Pd automatically searches for, and the common place is the **~/documents/pd/externals** folder.
+Instructions on how to install and build ELSE are provided below.